At least 6 reported dead in crush at African Cup soccer game

 One of the federation’s top officials, general secretary Veron Mosengo-Omba, went to visit injured fans in the hospital, the statement said.

 Cameroon is hosting the African Cup for the first time in 50 years.
-It was meant to host the tournament in 2019 but the event was taken away that year and awarded to Egypt because of serious concerns with Cameroon’s preparations, particularly the readiness of its stadiums.
+The Central African nation was meant to host the tournament in 2019 but the event was taken away from it that year and awarded to Egypt because of serious concerns with Cameroon’s preparations, particularly the readiness of its stadiums.

 Olembe Stadium was one of the venues that was under scrutiny.
 It is the main stadium for the monthlong tournament and will stage three more games, including the final on Feb.
 6.